texfaq/texfaq.github.io/FAQ-fixwidtab.md

 between them.

-The [`tabulary`](https://ctan.org/pkg/tabulary) package (by the same author) provides a way of ''balancing'' the space taken by the columns of a table.
+The [`tabulary`](https://ctan.org/pkg/tabulary) package (by the same author) provides a way of "balancing" the space taken by the columns of a table.
 The package defines column specifications `C`, `L`, `R` and
 `J`, giving, respectively, centerd, left, right and fully-justified versions of space-sharing columns.
-The package examines how long each column would be ''naturally'' (i.e., on a piece of paper of unlimited width), and allocates space to each column accordingly.
-There are ''sanity checks'' so that really large entries don't cause everything else to collapse into nothingness (there's a ''maximum width'' that any column can exert), and so that tiny entries can't get smaller than a specified minimum.
-Of course, all this work means that the package has to typeset each row several times, so things that leave ''side-effects'' (for example, a counter used to produce a row-number somewhere) are inevitably unreliable, and should not even be tried.
+The package examines how long each column would be "naturally" (i.e., on a piece of paper of unlimited width), and allocates space to each column accordingly.
+There are "sanity checks" so that really large entries don't cause everything else to collapse into nothingness (there's a "maximum width" that any column can exert), and so that tiny entries can't get smaller than a specified minimum.
+Of course, all this work means that the package has to typeset each row several times, so things that leave "side-effects" (for example, a counter used to produce a row-number somewhere) are inevitably unreliable, and should not even be tried.

 The [`ltxtable`](https://ctan.org/pkg/ltxtable) package combines the features of the